COVID-10 (coronavirus) - how to avoid catching and spreading coronavirus

 Steps to take to avoid catching and spreading coronavirus

 Everyone should do what they can to stop coronavirus spreading.
-This now means we should stay alert and safe (social distancing).
+This now means we should follow the latest government guidance on what we can and can't do.
 See the top of the page and links above for more guidance on this.

 A number of people were identified as needing to shield from coronavirus.
 You can read the guidance for this group of patients here.